hikchoi/cerebrarium/vault/cerebrarium.music.synth.module.teletype.md

 - Also, the power switch for USB (U1) burned.
 My first magic smoke!
     - I guess it couldn't handle my keyboard.
 - I should order replacement for U1 and a cheap usb keyboard.

+**2021-07-04 14:50**
+- This is not logged, but I troubleshot some but still have not finished it.
+It's been a while.
+- Eurorack is currently on the backburner, so it may take a bit to get back to this.